carriontrooper/Alpha-Frontier/README.md

 An Unciv total conversion mod, taking inspiration from Alpha Centauri and Beyond Earth.

 Use FantasyHex tiles for now!!!
-HexRealm not supported yet!!
+HexaRealm not supported yet!!

 Features: